wolfSSL/wolfBoot/IDE/Renesas/e2studio/RZN2L/Readme.md

 The sign tool (`tools/keytools/sign`) generates a signature for the binary with a specified version.
 It generates a file contain a partition header and application image.
-The partition header contain generated signature and other control fields.
+The partition header contains the generated signature and other control fields.
 Output file name is made up from the input file name and version like app_RenesasRx01_v1.0_signed.bin.

 ```